feophan/tenguesta_ngoldorinwa/docs/morph/vfa.md

 The spurious verbs with `y`-extension were rare, but basic preterite for `t`-extension was regular.

-!!! important "Late Tarquesta"
+>[!IMPORTANT] Late Tarquesta
-	Eventually formative verbs were brought into line and became regular.
+>Eventually formative verbs were brought into line and became regular.
 Basic forms which persisted commonly transferred to **long peterite** (see below).

 #### Spurious s-Verbs

 Formative verbs with `-s-` largely merged with formative (a) conjugation, but have long conjugation in preterite: